 The Bank calculates its leverage ratio in accordance with Art.
 429 of Regulation (EU) 575/2013 (CRR) together with the derogation listed under Art.
 499 (1).
-For these purposes the capital measure is calculated and reported both as Tier I capital (fully phased-in definition as per Art.
-25 of the CRR) as well as Tier I capital, subject to applicable derogations (transitional definition as defined in Chapter I, II of Part Ten of the CRR).
+For those purposes the capital measure is calculated and reported both as Tier 1 capital (fully phased-in definition as per Art.
+25 of the CRR) as well as Tier 1 capital, subject to applicable derogations (transitional definition as defined in Chapter I, II of Part Ten of the CRR).
 The Bank does not apply the derogations under Art.
-499(2) and (3).
+499 (2) and (3).

-During the last year, the Bank has sustained a relatively constant ratio with a yearly average of 14.94 % under the fully phased-in definition and 14.92 % under the transitional definition, against a preliminary EBA target level of 3.0%.

-The fluctuations between reporting periods are mainly due to the more dynamic nature of the Trading Book portfolio of the Bank which affected the denominator of the leverage ratio.
+During the last year, the Bank has sustained a relatively constant ratio with yearly average of 16.68% (fully phased-in definition) against a preliminary EBA target level of 3.0% and average of 14.91% for 2014.
+The fluctuations between reporting periods are mainly due to the more dynamic nature of the Trading Book portfolio of the Bank.
+The increase of the ratio compared to 2014 is mainly due to the change in treatment of off-balance sheet items through the Commission Delegated Regulation 2015/62 in force since 17.01.2015 and ITS on Leverage Disclosure and Reporting published on 15.06.2015.

-BGN Thousand D ecember 31, 2014 LR Sum: Summary reconciliation of accounting assets and leverage ratio exposures Fully phased-in Transitional Total assets as per published financial statements 6 574 604 6 574 604 Adjustment for entities which are consolidated for accounting purposes but are outside the scope of regulatory consolidation 0 0 Adjustment for fiduciary assets recognised on the balance sheet pursuant to the applicable accounting framework but excluded from the leverage ratio exposure measure according to Article 429(11) of Regulation (EU) NO. 575/2013 0 0 Adjustments for derivative financial instruments 4 639 4 639 Adjustments for securities financing transactions 465 465 Adjustment for off-balance sheet items (ie conversion to credit equivalent amounts of off-balance sheet exposures) 727 001 727 001 Other adjustments -25 002 -26 896 Leverage ratio exposure 7 281 707 7 279 813
+LRS Sum: Summary reconciliation of accounting assets and leverage ratio exposures Fully phased- in Transitional 1 Total assets as per published financial statements 6 545 525 6 545 525 2 Adjustment for entities which are consolidated for accounting purposes but are outside the scope of regulatory consolidation 0 0 (Adjustment for fiduciary assets recognised on the balance sheet pursuant to the applicable accounting framework but excluded from the leverage ratio total exposure measure in accordance with Article 429(13) of 3 Regulation (EU) No 575/2013) 0 0 4 Adjustments for derivative financial instruments 288 288 5 Adjustment for securities financing transactions (SFTs) 4 797 4 797 6 Adjustment for off-balance sheet items (ie conversion to credit equivalent amounts of off-balance sheet exposures) 326 501 326 501 EU- 6a (Adjustment for intragroup exposures excluded from the leverage ratio total exposure measure in accordance with Article 429(7) of Regulation (EU) No 575/2013) 0 0 EU- 6b (Adjustment for exposures excluded from the leverage ratio total exposure measure in accordance with Article 429(14) of Regulation (EU) No 575/2013) 0 0 7 Other adjustments -11 603 -29 887 8 Leverage ratio total exposure measure 6 865 508 6 847 224

-Tier I Corrections; Intangible Assets; Other Reconciliation
+^{}Tier I Corrections; Intangible Assets

-LR Com: Leverage ratio common disclosure BGN Thousand
+LR Com: Leverage ratio common disclosure